Encoding Relative Positions with RoPE

 To build intuition for how PE works, consider an analogy to old-fashioned electricity meters or car odometers.
 Imagine a mechanical meter with multiple rotating wheels.
 The rightmost wheel rotates the fastest, completing a full rotation for each unit of position.
 The next wheel rotates slower, completing a rotation every 10 units.
 The wheel to its left rotates even slower, once per 100 units, and so on.
 Each wheel to the left rotates at an increasingly slower rate than the one before it.

-In the vanilla PE formulation, different dimensions correspond to these different “wheels” rotating at different frequencies determined by .
+In the vanilla PE formulation, different dimensions correspond to these different "wheels" rotating at different frequencies determined by $10000^{2i/d_{\text{model}}}$.
 The sine and cosine functions encode the continuous rotation angle of each wheel.
-This multi-scale representation allows the model to capture both fine-grained positional differences (nearby tokens) and coarse-grained ones (distant tokens) simultaneously.
+This multi-scale representation allows the model to capture both fine-grained positional differences for nearby tokens and coarse-grained ones for distant tokens at the same time.
 Just as you can read the exact count from an odometer by looking at all wheels together, the model can determine relative positions by examining the patterns across all PE dimensions.
-It’s worth noting that PE shares a very similar idea with Fourier Features.
+It's worth noting that PE shares a very similar idea with Fourier Features.

 Relative Position Information

-Where is the frequency.
-Since dot-product is the primary way different tokens interact with each other in the Attention mechanism, the Transformer should be able to interpret the relative positions between tokens.
+Where $\theta_k$ is the frequency.
+Since the dot-product is the primary way different tokens interact with each other in the Attention mechanism, the Transformer should be able to interpret the relative positions between tokens.
 However, relative position information is not the only thing the Transformer receives.
 Since PE vectors are added to token embedding vectors, the absolute positions are hardcoded to each token.
 This causes problems when you try to extend a Transformer to sequences longer than the longest sequence it saw during training.
 Intuitively, if a network only sees absolute position indices from 1 to 100 during training, it will have no idea what to do when it receives a position index of 500 during inference.

 Rotary Position Embedding (RoPE)

-And a query/key vector under RoPE is calculated as follows, assuming the vector is 2-dimensional.
+A query or key vector under RoPE is calculated as follows, assuming the vector is 2-dimensional.

-This essentially rotates the input token embedding vector with a certain angle determined by the pre-defined frequency and the token’s position index.
+This essentially rotates the input token embedding vector by a certain angle determined by the pre-defined frequency and the token's position index.
 The dot-product of two rotated vectors depends on their angle difference, which is determined by their relative positions, making the interaction purely relative.
 You can also understand RoPE with the rotating meters analogy above, since it is literally rotating vectors as if they were meter hands.
 After receiving those vectors, the Transformer is like an electrician, who only cares about the relative angle difference of meter hands between two reads, rather than the absolute positions of the meter hands at each read.

-The frequency is gradually decreased from to , just like PE.
-This means the beginning dimensions have higher frequencies, thus rotate faster; the ending dimensions have lower frequencies, thus rotate slower.
+The frequency $\theta_i$ is gradually decreased from $\theta_1$ to $\theta_{d/2}$, just like PE.
+This means the beginning dimensions have higher frequencies and thus rotate faster.
+The ending dimensions have lower frequencies and thus rotate slower.

-As a purely relative positional encoding, RoPE inherently improves the Transformer’s generalizability to sequences longer than the longest training sequence.
+As a purely relative positional encoding, RoPE inherently improves the Transformer's generalizability to sequences longer than the longest training sequence.
 For example, even if the Transformer only saw sequences no longer than 100 tokens during training, it at least understands the concept of relative distances up to 100.
-This allows it to reason about the relationship between two tokens at positions 500 and 550 during inference, since their relative distance (50) falls within the trained range.
+This allows it to reason about the relationship between two tokens at positions 500 and 550 during inference, since their relative distance of 50 falls within the trained range.

 Extending RoPE